ne75/ECE4760-PIC32-Setup/README.md

 ## The Compilation Process

 Like any C program, every C file gets compiled into an object file (.o) and then those get linked together into a binary (.elf).
 You can read the Makefile to see all the flags necessary for compilation.
 The most important flag is ```-mprocessor=32MX250F128B```.
 This is what actually tells the compiler which processor to compile to.
 As of writing, ECE 4760 uses the PIC32MX250F128B.
+We haven't played with the other flags to see what they do or if they are necessary, but

 One last step necessary is to convert the .elf format into the .hex format.
 This is what actually gets loaded onto the chip, byte by byte.